Two Factor Authentication

 2FA (also known as two-factor authentication) is the verification of a user’s online identity using two distinct factors.

 The current practice used by financial institutions in Singapore is to require clients to go through a 2-factor authentication process – (1) a Personal Identification Number (PIN), which is issued by the financial institution and (2) a One-Time Password (OTP), which is generated by a hardware token device or software token application, or sent via a Short Message Service (SMS) to the client.
-Gain Capital Singapore Pte Ltd (GCS) adopts the practice of PIN and a OTP generated by software token application or SMS to the client.
-When a GCS client who has elected to participate in 2FA wishes to access an online service by GCS, the client is required to enter the PIN and the OTP for authentication.
+StoneX Financial Pte Ltd (SFP) adopts the practice of PIN and a OTP generated by software token application or SMS to the client.
+When a SFP client who has elected to participate in 2FA wishes to access an online service by SFP, the client is required to enter the PIN and the OTP for authentication.

 2. What is the purpose of 2FA?